dedis/popstellar/docs/messageData.md

 🧭 **RPC Message** > **RPC payload** (*Query*) > **Query payload** (*Publish*) >
 **Mid Level** > **High level** (*election#open*)

 The election can be opened by publishing an election/open message on the election channel.
 This message indicates when votes begin to be valid.
-Until consensus or other changes are implemented, this message is automatically sent by the backends at the start_time of an election and allows the frontend to trigger state changes.
+Until consensus or other changes are implemented, this message is manually sent by the organizer or witnesses, at their discretion, though normally before or soon after the start_time.

 <details>
 <summary>